 Thompson was a decorated amateur with over 100 wins.
 He was a five-time New York state Golden Gloves champion, and three-time Empire State champion.
 His success at the state level put Thompson on a path that landed him an opportunity to make the 2008 Olympic boxing team.
 Unfortunately, Thompson came up short during the Olympic trials and soon after turned pro.
 Since that time Thompson has traveled a long hard road.
 Confident in his talent and skills, he has kept his focus and determination on perfecting his craft.

 Thompson made his professional debut on February 2, 2009 against Zaid Malik.
 Thompson was victorious by way of KO.
 His career as a pro started off with 12 straight victories.
 In 2012, he faced Nicholson Poulard in Quebec, Canada for the WBA-NABA light heavyweight title.
-Although he lost that hard fought battle, he did not let it to discourage him.
+Although he lost that hard-fought battle, he did not let it discourage him.
 Thompson was back in the ring four months later and was up against Sergey Kovalev.
 This bout resulted in another loss for Thompson.
 After taking some time off, he returned to the ring in early 2013 and showed the world he was still a factor, winning 3 in a row.
 The most impressive of those 3 wins came against Ryan Coyne who Thompson out boxed and earned a unanimous decision.
 In Thompson’s only bout of 2014 he lost a split decision to Radivoje Kalajdzic.
-At that point he decided it was time for a change.
+At that point, he decided it was time for a change.

 Thompson credits his trainers Donald Patterson and Otis Pimpleton for his success and describes them as being the best trainers in the world, stating that, “They know boxing, they can tell me something and I never second guess it.”
-Lionell says his skill level makes him different from his competition.
+Thompson says his skill level makes him different from his competition.
 He believes he will reach his ultimate goal if he preserves his body, maintains a healthy diet, and stays in shape.
-Thompson’s main focus is becoming a world champion and the first person from his hometown to do it.
+His main focus is becoming a world champion and the first person from his hometown to do it.
 Keys to his success are praying and working until he can’t work anymore.
 “When I train I go until my body says stop, that’s how I know I’m ready.”
-He expresses his extreme gratitude and thanks to God for giving him this opportunity, and is putting forth his best to take advantage of it.
+He expresses his extreme gratitude and thanks to God for giving him this opportunity and is putting forth his best to take advantage of it.